Non-Traditional Newsstands: More Venues Join

 Update to the Non-Traditional Newsstands Project, three more newsstands set up around the Lower Mainland and more locations to be announced soon.

-The goal of the project is to get copies of our member magazines into the hands of a diverse range of people in our community.
+Our goal is simple: get copies of our member magazines into the hands of a diverse range of people in our community.
 We want to help magazines reach more people in places where we don’t usually see them, and increase the potential for new subscriptions.
-We believe finding intriguing, niche locations for magazines to live is a valuable way to get eyes on magazines.
+We believe that finding intriguing, niche locations for magazines to live is a valuable way to get eyes on magazines.

 Update to the Non-Traditional Newsstands Project, three more newsstands set up around the Lower Mainland and more locations to be announced soon.